-- Sensitive and reliable point-of-care biomarkers to identify potential responders and to monitor (long-term) effects of anti-lipid mediator small molecules (LM, LTRA, CRTH2 antagonists). - Combining LTRA and CRTH2 antagonists may be beneficial in patients with type 2 inflammatory conditions and, hence, warrants further clinical investigation. - Since both DP2/CRTH2 receptors and CysLT1 receptors are present on both immune/inflammatory and structural cells, apart from anti-inflammatory activity, blocking these receptors may potentially have disease-modifying effects ("anti-remodeling").
+- Sensitive and reliable point-of-care biomarkers to identify potential responders and to monitor (long-term) effects of anti-lipid mediator small molecules (LM, LTRA, CRTH2 antagonists). - Combining LTRA and CRTH2 antagonists may be beneficial in patients with type 2 inflammatory conditions and, hence, warrants further clinical investigation. - Since both DP2/CRTH2 receptors and CysLT1 receptors are present on both immune/inflammatory and structural cells, apart from anti-inflammatory activity, blocking these receptors may potentially have disease modifying effects ('anti-remodeling').

-4.4 | Novel therapeutic concepts in AIT for airway disease
+Novel therapeutic concepts in AIT for airway disease

-Allergen-specific immunotherapy not only reduces symptoms in patients with AR,106 LAR,1 and asthma,^{106,210} but there is also evidence that AIT can reduce the development of asthma and new sensitizations,210-212 thus being the only available disease-modifying treatment.
+AIT not only reduces symptoms in patients with AR,106 LAR1 and asthma^{106,210} but there is also evidence that AIT can reduce the development of asthma and new sensitizations,210-212 thus being the only available disease-modifying treatment.
 Altogether, albeit not all of the highest quality, there is evidence that AIT can halt the allergic march in patients with AR.213 Moreover, there is some evidence that AIT is cost-effective in AR with or without asthma.214

-Allergen-specific immunotherapy is usually given as subcutaneous injections^{215,216} or sublingually,217-219 but novel treatment forms such as peptide immunotherapy,^{11,220} intralymphatic immunotherapy^{11,220} and use of recombinant allergens, and immune-modulating adjuvants and nanoparticles^{21,220,221} are under development.
+AIT is usually given as subcutaneous injections^{215,216} or sublingually217-219 but novel treatment forms such as peptide immunotherapy,^{11,220} intra-lymphatic immunotherapy^{11,220} and use of recombinant allergens, immune-modulating adjuvants and nanoparticles^{21,220,221} are under development.

-Despite this positive profile, AIT is only used for highly selected patient groups in most countries in Europe.109 The reasons for this limited penetration are multifold^{16,103,222} but the long duration of the treatment, the potential side effects especially in groups that could most benefit from AIT, and the inability to predict development of allergic disease and response to AIT treatment are among the most important ones.
-Recently, EAACI has been very active in providing guidelines for immunotherapy^{109,223} to help physicians and patients in their decisions.
-However, for further expansion of AIT, we must influence the balance between allergenicity and immunogenicity, which can improve both duration of treatment and create a better side effect profile.
+Despite this positive profile, AIT is only used for highly selected patient groups in most countries in Europe.
+109 The reasons for this limited penetration are multifold ^{16,103,222} but the long duration of the treatment, the potential side-effects especially in groups that could most benefit from AIT and the inability to predict development of allergic disease and response to AIT treatment are among the most important ones.
+Recently, EAACI has been very active in providing guidelines for immunotherapy ^{109,223} to help physicians and patients in their decisions.
+However, for further expansion of AIT, we must influence the balance between allergenicity and immunogenicity, which can improve both duration of treatment and create a better side-effect profile.
 Furthermore, we need greater understanding of the molecular mechanisms underlying the development of respiratory allergic disease and of AIT at the level of the individual patient, facilitating better patient stratification for AIT to further improve optimal personalized treatment.^{16,107}